You can apply for admission to the Roll of Solicitors once all statutory and regulatory requirements concerning education and training have been met.

 Your Indenture Expiry date is not your qualification date.
 You can apply for admission to the Roll of Solicitors once all statutory and regulatory requirements concerning education and training have been met and any outstanding issues from PPC I and PPC II have been resolved.

 Between your Indenture Expiry Date and before you are placed on the Roll, you remain a trainee.

 You may apply for a practising certificate once your name has been admitted to the Roll of Solicitors.
-The application form will automatically be sent to you upon your admission to the Roll.
 Applications are dealt with by the Professional Practice Section of the Law Society.

 Login to solicitors' area of website

 Once you've been added to the roll, you will be sent your unique solicitor number.
 This will be your new username to login to the Law Society website and access the members' area.

 To ensure your login account is set up, please contact firstname.lastname@example.org.